 Before you read any further, we must emphasize that client confidentiality in therapy is an integral part of a therapist’s code of ethics.
-Every therapist must maintain confidentiality of the contents of therapy.
+Every therapist must maintain privacy of the contents of therapy.
 Clients should feel safe and comfortable sharing what they would like to, without the fear of the information leaving the room.

 In fact, confidentiality in therapy includes not just the contents of therapy, but also the fact that a client is in therapy.
-For example, a therapist may not acknowledge a client, if the therapist runs into the client outside of therapy, to protect client confidentiality.
+For example, a therapist may not acknowledge a client, if the therapist runs into the client outside of therapy, to protect client privacy.

 Some other ways of protecting confidentiality in therapy include: